 IDEA makes school bus transportation available to students served in the Rio Grande Valley, Houston, the Permian Basin, and select IDEA Austin schools.
 This service is provided at no cost to students.
 Bus routes and any subsequent changes are posted on the school website.
+IDEA transportation may have cameras onboard for safety purposes.
 For more information regarding transportation, visit https://ideapublicschools.org/parents/transportation or contact the Transportation Manager at your Campus.